Astrological Predictive Techniques | Primary Directions | 2. Software Calculation

-In that first post, I discussed how to roughly estimate directions involving the Ascendant with the use of ascensional times, how to play with astro-clocking, and finally how to calculate directions through bounds with the free astrological program, Morinus.
-This is going to be a very short post in which I’m going to show how other primary directions can be found with the Morinus software, and what a couple of the settings mean.
-All that we will be doing is adjusting settings in Options->Primary Directions within the program.
-The Primary Key and the use of only Direct in the Tables->Primary Directions settings, should remain as discussed in the last post, for the reasons noted in the last post.
+In that first article, I discussed how to roughly estimate directions involving the Ascendant with the use of ascensional times.
+I also examined how to play with astro-clocking how to calculate directions through the bounds with the free astrological program, Morinus.
+This is going to be a very short article in which I’m going to show how other primary directions can be found with the Morinus software.
+We will be adjusting settings in Options->Primary Directions within the program.
+First, make sure that The Primary Key is set to Ptolemaic and and the type of direction is only Direct.
+You can do this in the Tables->Primary Directions settings.
+Those settings in that section will not change for the reasons noted in the last article.

 From here, if you want to look at directions to additional signficators, just check their boxes.
 As mentioned in the last post, in order to pull up the table of directions just click Tables->Primary Directions, choose only Direct, select the age span, and hit OK.

 I would caution against starting with too many significators.
-Ultimately, you want to stick with a very limited number of significators, such as the Asc, MC, and the lights (Sun and Moon).
-Directing through the bounds is most important for the Ascendant and the sect light.
+Ultimately, you want to stick with a very limited number of significators.
+After the Asc, expand to the MC, the lights (Sun and Moon), and Lot of Fortune.
+Directing through the bounds is the most important for the Ascendant and the sect light.

 Featured image of Etalon-1 is in the public domain.

 11 thoughts on “Astrological Predictive Techniques | Primary Directions | 2.
 Software Calculation”

 Pingback: Traditional Astrology of Death | Elizabeth Taylor | Seven Stars Astrology

 Pingback: Difficult Charts | David Carpenter | Seven Stars Astrology